zawzaww/zawzaww.github.io/_posts/2025-01-31-k8s-persistent-storage.md

 title: A Hands-on Practical Guide to K8s Persistent Storage
 categories: [Kubernetes]
 tags: [kubernetes, storage, provisioning]
+image:
+  src: /assets/images/featured-images/img_kubernetes_storage.png
+  description: "Kubernetes Storage Featured Image by Zaw Zaw"
 ---

 In Kubernetes, we typically need to create and use *Persistent Volumes* for stateful applications such as database engines, cache store servers, and so on.
-In this article, I will share how storage provisioning on Kubernetes works and how to provision persistent storage on Kubernetes.
+In this article, I will share how storage provisioning on Kubernetes works and how to deploy *Persistent Volumes* dynamically using storage provisioners on the Kubernetes cluster.

-I will mainly focus on managing persistent storage on the Kubernetes On-premises cluster, also known as self-managed Kubernetes in this article, and also demonstrate how to configure the **local-path** and **NFS** storage provisioners and how to deploy *Persistent Volumes* dynamically using them on the Kubernetes cluster.
+In this article.
+I will mainly focus on configuring the **Local-Path** and **NFS** storage provisioners and managing persistent storage on the Kubernetes On-premises cluster, also known as self-managed Kubernetes.

+## Summary: Key Points

+You will learn the following in this article:

+ - Basic concepts of Kubernetes persistent storage.

+ - Difference between *Static* storage provisioning and *Dynamic* storage provisioning.

+ - How storage provisioning on Kubernetes works.

+ - How to setup **Local-Path** and **NFS** storage provisioners on Kubernetes.

+ - How to create and provision *Persistent Volumes* on-demand or dynamically on Kubernetes.

 ## Before We Begin